thenewdarling/Spellbook/Class Features/Dedicated Weapon.md

 Also at 2nd level, you train yourself to use a variety of weapons as monk weapons, not just simple melee weapons and shortswords.
-Whenever you finish a short or long rest, you can touch one weapon, focus your [[Ki]] on it, and then count that weapon as a monk weapon until you use this feature again.
+Whenever you finish a [[Short Rest]] or [[Long Rest]], you can touch one weapon, focus your [[Ki]] on it, and then count that weapon as a monk weapon until you use this feature again.

 The chosen weapon must meet these criteria: